jhihfanjilllin/final_project/README.md

 12/15 Update:
 - Finalized the content for all pages.
 - Adjusted background images and positioning.
-- Completed testing of all functions and features (e.g., clicking, external links, etc.).
+- Completed testing of all functions and features (e.g., button clicks, external links, etc.) and fixed some missing pages.
 - Addressed feedback from peer code review to improve functionality and code quality.